theoriginalgrasshopper/RedRosesOS/README.md

 ## Contributing

 Contributions to RedRosesOS are welcome!
-Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started (coming soon).
+Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started (coming soon, for now, you can open PRs and issues freely).

 ---------